 GPS Tracking Systems For Stalkers

 Public safety is always at the forefront of the conversation among political leaders and police agencies.
-This is because everyone wants to live in a environment that is secure and free from the criminal element.
-Unfortunately, many police departments are forced to work under tight budgets resulting in less man power and resources.
+This is because everyone wants to live in an environment that is secure and free from the criminal element.
+Unfortunately, many police departments are forced to work under tight budgets resulting in less manpower and resources.
 Thankfully, modern technology has been filling that gap by providing law enforcement agencies the tools necessary to perform at a high level.
-One of these tools are GPS tracking systems and the state of Indiana is now considering using real-time GPS tracking devices to track those charged with felony stalking.
+One of these tools is GPS tracking systems and the state of Indiana is now considering using real-time GPS tracking devices to track those charged with felony stalking.